 3) Book any hotel, apartment rental, or other kind of housing you like on your own.

 NOTE THAT HOUSING BOOKED THROUGH SUMMER ARTS BEGINS ON TUESDAY, JULY 28 AND ENDS ON TUESDAY, AUGUST 18 (21 NIGHTS TOTAL).

-Summer Arts is making group lodging arrangements at The Circus Hostel (circus-berlin.de/hostel/), conveniently located in the center of the city right next to major transit stops.
-Group housing cannot be booked until February 1.
-Details will be uploaded to this web page at that time.
+Summer Arts has made group lodging arrangements at The Circus Hostel (circus-berlin.de/hostel/), conveniently located in the center of the city right next to major transit stops.
+Room types and rates (per person) are as follows:

 You will receive an email upon receipt of your registration for this course detailing the housing options available to you, costs, and how to apply for each one.

 TIMELINES, DEADLINES AND FEES FOR CONTEMPORARY ART IN BERLIN Note: CONTEMPORARY ART IN BERLIN has an application process that differs from that of other Summer Arts courses.
 Please read the following information carefully.